Season: 2 (The Sonny & Cher Show)

 Cover of Sonny & Cher (1977)

 Sonny says he and Cher have an announcement to make.
 They’ve “just done something we haven’t done for over three years.
 We cut a new record.”
 Cher says, “That makes two things we haven’t done in over three years.”
-Snap.
-Sonny continues, “It’s our first record together since 1973 and it’s a great song with a great title and, if I may say so, by a terrific, really sensitive, marvelous songwriter…me.”
+Snap!
+Sonny continues, “Anyway, it’s our first record together since 1973 and it’s a great song with a great title and, if I may say so, by a terrific, really a wonderful, sensitive, marvelous songwriter…me.”

-Well, it’s none of those things.
-Sonny did have his moments as a songwriter, a few good peaks, but sensitive and marvelous are not words that come to mind.
-Still…wow!
+Well, this song is none of those things.
+Sonny did have his great (and still underrated) moments as a songwriter, but sensitive and marvelous are not the words.
+But still…wow!
 Because this is the only performance of the rarest of Sonny & Cher singles, the depressing disco number “You’re Not Right for Me.”

 These were the last two studio recordings made by Sonny & Cher.
 And on Cher’s Warner Bros. label no-less, a label with most of Cher’s rare 45 experiments of the 1970s, including “A Woman’s Story” (1974) “Baby I Love You” (1974) and “A Love Like Yours” (1975) with Harry Nilsson, all of which were produced by the gun-waving-version of Phil Spector.
 Allegedly the Nilsson song made when Cher was tooling around during the John Lennon sessions for the album Rock ‘n’ Roll.